The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Discussion

-\item \textbf{It is highly unlikely that observable \acp{HMXB} will form merging \acp{BBH} within a Hubble time.} We calculate that the probability a detectable \ac{HMXB} will merge as a \ac{BBH} within a Hubble time is $\simeq 0.6\%$.
+\item \textbf{It is highly unlikely that detectable \acp{HMXB} will form merging \acp{BBH} within a Hubble time.} We calculate that the probability a detectable \ac{HMXB} will merge as a \ac{BBH} within a Hubble time is $\simeq 0.6\%$.
 This result is within one order of magnitude of predictions for the fates of Cyg X-1, Cyg X-3, and LMC X-1 (Section~\ref{sec:intro}), even though population synthesis prescriptions for binary evolution vary between all studies~\citep{belczynski_high_2012, belczynski_cyg_2013,neijssel_wind_2021}.
 This rarity implies that the population of \acp{HMXB} that we do observe is unlikely to form merging \acp{BBH}.
 Since the sample size of observed \ac{HMXB} sources with well-constrained binary properties is small, our results confirm that it is unsurprising none of these systems are likely to form merging \acp{BBH}.

-\item \textbf{X-ray and \ac{GW} selection effects probe different redshifts and metallicities.} The \ac{ZAMS} formation redshift distributions for detectable \ac{HMXB} and detectable merging \ac{BBH} sources in Figure~\ref{fig:zf_comp_kde} show that observable \acp{HMXB} form locally (around $13~\mathrm{Mpc}$, if these systems were in the Hubble flow), while observable merging \ac{BBH} sources form and merge at much farther distances.
-As a result, observable \acp{HMXB} also form at higher metallicities near $0.5 Z/Z_{\odot}$ while observable \ac{BBH} mergers form at lower metallicities below $0.1 Z/Z_{\odot}$.
+\item \textbf{X-ray and \ac{GW} selection effects probe different redshifts and metallicities.} The \ac{ZAMS} formation redshift distributions for detectable \ac{HMXB} and detectable merging \ac{BBH} sources in Figure~\ref{fig:zf_comp_kde} show that detectable \acp{HMXB} form locally (around $13~\mathrm{Mpc}$, if these systems were in the Hubble flow), while detectable merging \ac{BBH} sources form and merge at much farther distances.
+As a result, detectable \acp{HMXB} also form at higher metallicities near $0.5 Z/Z_{\odot}$ while detectable \ac{BBH} mergers form at lower metallicities below $0.1 Z/Z_{\odot}$.
 This behavior is expected, as it mirrors what we see in observations: most \acp{HMXB} with well-constrained binary parameters are in the Milky Way or nearby Local Group galaxies that have typical metallicities of $0.1 \lesssim Z/Z_{\odot} \lesssim 1$, whereas \ac{GW} sources are detected at farther distances where there are more environments with low metallicity~\citep[e.g.,][]{evans_chandra_2010, rosen_xmm-newton_2016, krivonos_15_2021, abbott_gwtc-1_2019, abbott_gwtc-2_2021, abbott_gwtc-3_2021, abbott_gwtc-21_2022}.

 \end{enumerate} The differences between the observational samples of \acp{HMXB} and \acp{GW} sources means that these measurements are complementary, each providing different probes of the evolution of massive stars and the formation of \acp{CO}.